Zestria on Etsy: Upcycled DesignsFrancesca Palange

-I’m the designer of Zestria, the one that sews, knits, crochets, weaves, spins, embroiders, that is looking for fabrics and runs the virtual business, that makes the coffee in the mornings and sweeps the floor in the evening.
+I’m the designer of Zestria, the one that sews, knits, crochets, weaves, spins, embroiders, who looks for fabrics and runs the virtual business, makes the coffee in the mornings and sweeps the floor in the evening.

 I remember the very day when my grandmother taught me to sew cross stitch.
-She made beautiful tablecloths or wall cloths enriched with so many ancient symbols like the tree of life, spirals, sun, moon, zigzags… She had no pattern, she knew all by heart… her mother taught her… Then she taught me how to spin… she used only natural fibers like wool – with so many earthly colors…
+She made beautiful tablecloths or wall cloths enriched with so many ancient symbols like the tree of life, spirals, sun, moon, zigzags… She had no pattern, she knew all by heart.
+Her mother taught her… then she taught me how to spin… she used only natural fibres like wool with so many earthly colours.

 When we had enough yarn she taught me how to knit and to crochet.
 It was basic knit and cable knit and simple crochet, nothing fancy.
 Living in the countryside we had to make durable clothes like vests, gloves, socks and cardigans to keep us warm in the winter.
 And the days past.
 And that was a mystical, traditional Time for me…

 I grew up in a small city.
 My mother taught me some modern techniques like how to embroider and how to use the sewing machine, well, that was fancy for me… Raised in the city, my mother has the talent to make something beautiful out of nothing.
 All the clothes we had when we were children were made by my mom.